masogit/am-browser-doc/docs/sizing/sizing_questions.md

-# Asset Manager Sizing Questions
+# Sizing Questions
-The following list of questions is designed to gather the information that is required to make recommendations about the overall system architecture that you need for your Asset Manager environment.
+The following list of questions is designed to gather the information that is required to make recommendations about the overall system architecture that you need for your Asset Manager Browser environment.

 >Note: Although not all of the information requested here is required to size the environment, it is useful information to obtain for a thorough architecture recommendation.